jpailden/rstatlab/week3.md

 #        12        10        12        11        14        12
 ```

 The formula interface allows us to compute the mean weight for every feed supplements.
+The argument `weight ~ feed` says that you want the weights for each type of feed.

 ``` r
 mean(weight ~ feed, data = chickwts)